raulbalanza/xhareClient/README.md

 ### Global

-If you want use Flameshot as a default screenshot utility, chances are you want to launch it using the <kbd>Prt Sc</kbd> key.
-Flameshot doesn't yet offer a fully-automated option to do so, but you can configure your system to do so.
+If you want use xhareClient as a default screenshot utility, chances are you want to launch it using the <kbd>Prt Sc</kbd> key. xhareClient doesn't yet offer a fully-automated option to do so, but you can configure your system to do so.

 #### On KDE Plasma desktop